confluentinc/examples/ccloud/docs/index.rst

 Confluent Replicator copies data from a source Kafka cluster to a destination Kafka cluster.
-In this demo, the source cluster is a local install that represents a self-hosted cluster, and the destination cluster is |ccloud|.
+In this demo, the source cluster is a local install that represents a self-managed cluster, and the destination cluster is |ccloud|.

 1. View the Confluent Replicator configuration files.
 Note that in this demo, Replicator is run as a standalone binary.